WikiMANNia/monaco-port/README.md

 License
 -------
-All of the code released by Wikia was made available under GPL v2.0 or later.
+All of the code released by Wikia (now Fandom) was made available under GPL v2.0 or later.
-This license can be found in the COPYING file.
+This license can be found in the LICENSE file.